 Don’t forget that you also have to pay a balance transfer fee when you transfer your balance from an existing credit card to a new one.
 For most cards, it’s a one-time fee that’s 3% of the balance.
 For instance, on a $5,000 balance transfer, you need to pay the $150 fee.

 If you forget your debit card at home, you can also use your credit card to withdraw cash from ATM machines.
 With your debit card, you only have to pay a one-time withdrawal fee from a non-network ATM.
-Credit card ATM withdrawals charge the fee plus interest on the cash advance balance.
+Credit card ATM withdrawals charge a fee plus interest on the cash advance balance.

 You will continue to pay interest until the cash advance balance is paid in full.
 In some instances, the cash advance APR is higher than the purchase APR or balance transfer APR.